 Quick breaks can de-stress your holiday

-The hustle and bustle of the holidays is here.
-There are presents to wrap, parties to attend, family to visit, and lots of racing around.
-Sometimes, our efforts to celebrate holiday joy can turn out to be more stressful than joyous.
+The hustle and bustle of the holiday season is here.
+There are presents to wrap, parties to attend, family to visit and lots of running around to do.
+As much fun as the holidays can be, our efforts to celebrate holiday joy can sometimes turn out to be a little stressful.

-“It’s supposed to be the most wonderful time of the year, but a lot of times it can get too frantic to enjoy,” said Dr. Aliasgar Chittalia, an internist at Geisinger South Wilkes-Barre.
-“It’s important to not put too much pressure on yourself to try to live up to the ideal of the ‘perfect holiday.’
-Take some time this holiday to try to find time to recharge your batteries.”
+“It’s supposed to be the most wonderful time of the year, but a lot of times it can get too frantic to enjoy,” says Dr. Aliasgar Zakirhusain Chittalia, an internist at Geisinger South Wilkes-Barre.
+“It’s important not to put too much pressure on yourself to try to live up to the ideal of the ‘perfect holiday.’
+Take some time this time of year to try to find time to recharge your batteries.”

 Often, we think we need to block out a significant chunk of time to wipe away the stress.
-But sometimes, just catching our breath for a few minutes is enough to get us back on an even keel.
-Here are five tips for five-minute “remedies” to help you stay sane and healthy during the next few weeks.
+But sometimes, just catching our breath for a few minutes is enough to get us back on track.
+Here are five tips for five-minute “remedies” to help you stay sane and healthy during the holidays.

-Breathe deeply.
-You can do this at your desk at work.
-If that isn’t appropriate, find a quiet spot in the office or at home where you won’t be distracted — it can even be the bathroom.
+This is something you can do at your desk at work, and it can have a big impact on your day.
+If you aren't comfortable taking time to breathe deeply in such a public place, find a quiet spot in the office or at home where you won’t be distracted — it can even be the bathroom.
 Close your eyes and inhale slowly and deeply, for at least five seconds.
-Pause when your lungs are full, and then slowly let the air escape your lungs, taking at least another five seconds.
+Pause when your lungs are full and slowly exhale, taking at least another five seconds.
 Repeat this ten times (or more).

 Breathing deeply mimics what your body does when you’re relaxed, which sends messages to your brain to calm down.

-Go for a midafternoon walk.
-Work can be pressure-filled, and our always-connected world can increase the tension we feel without us really being cognizant of it.
-So just step away, and head outside for a walk around the block.
+Work can be pressure-filled and our always-connected world can increase the tension we feel without us really being aware of it.
+So take the time to just step away and head outside for a walk around the block.

-“It’s best to leave your phone behind when you go for a walk,” said Dr. Chittalia.
-“This eliminates the temptation of checking email every 30 seconds, and allows you to focus on the environment around you and appreciate what you’re doing at that very moment.”
+“It’s best to leave your phone behind when you go for a walk,” says Dr. Chittalia.
+“This eliminates the temptation of checking email every 30 seconds and allows you to focus on the environment around you.
+When you do this, you can really appreciate what you’re doing at that very moment.”

-Don’t do something—just sit there!
 Many of us feel pressure to be productive every moment of every day, a mindset that puts a lot of pressure on us as we contemplate all of the activities on our plates during the holidays.
-But sometimes the best thing you can do is to simply stop and turn off your brain for a couple moments.
+But sometimes the best thing you can do is simply stop and turn off your brain for a couple of moments.
 Don’t surf the internet, don’t answer emails — simply close your eyes and reflect on something positive.

-“Small breaks can be very helpful for your mental health, if you’re able to truly disconnect —that’s the key.
-Electronics prevent you from being ‘in the moment,’” said Dr. Chittalia.
+“Small breaks can be very helpful for your mental health.
+If you’re able to truly disconnect — even better.
+Electronics prevent you from being ‘in the moment,’” says Dr. Chittalia.